 The meeting was called to order at 7:00 p.m.
 Planning Commission members Turner Lewis, Bill Pusey, Kaitlin Stone, and Alice Aldrich were present; Jason Ashcroft was absent.
-Stephan Chait, Robert Leete, Olive Quinn, Jennifer Preston, and Robbin Gabriel were also present.
+Stephan Chait, Cara Cheyette, Kim Hurley, and Robbin Gabriel were also in attendance.

 Changes and Additions to Agenda